misdoro/JavaNodeSwDoc/source/plugin-metrics.rst

 getMetrics(...) method
 ------------------------

+HTTP HEAD response may be produced without building the XSAMS document tree.
-Producing such a response doesn't require to build a document tree, so a dedicated plugin method is called by the node software for each HEAD request.
+For this purpose a dedicated plugin method is called by the node software for each incoming HEAD request.

 ::
 	public abstract Map<Dictionary.HeaderMetrics,Object> getMetrics(RequestInterface userRequest);

-**userRequest**	has the same interface as the parameter of *buildXSAMS* method, but it doesn't expect to have XSAMS tree objects attached, so *XSAMSManager* object should not be accessed.
+**userRequest** parameter has the same interface as the parameter of the plugin *buildXSAMS* method.
+Since the HEAD response will not transmit the XSAMS document body, there is no need to access the *XSAMSManager* object.

-Typical logic of the method would be like that:
+Typical logic of the method implementation would be the following:

-* Translate the query using the same translation strategy as builders use;
+* Translate the query using the same translation strategy as the builders use;

-* Convert the query into Count() using *org.vamdc.tapservice.query.QueryUtil.countQuery(DataContext,SelectQuery)* static method;
+* Convert the query into the *SELECT Count(\*) WHERE ...* using the *org.vamdc.tapservice.query.QueryUtil.countQuery(DataContext,SelectQuery)* static method;

-* Add the resulting value to the map of headers;
+* Add the obtained count() value along with the corresponding HTTP header to the map of result headers;

-* If header value is greater than zero, set the value for *Last-Modified* header using RequestInterface *setLastModified(...)* method and *org.vamdc.tapservice.query.QueryUtil.lastTimestampQuery(...)* translator to obtain the value from a database last-modified date column.
+* If the obtained count() value is greater than zero, set the value of the *Last-Modified* header by using the **RequestInterface** *setLastModified(...)* method and *org.vamdc.tapservice.query.QueryUtil.lastTimestampQuery(...)* translator to obtain the value from the database last-modified date column.

-* iterate if more then one builder is normally used
+* iterate over all primary tables if more than one primary table is used to query the database.

 Sample implementation